 When someone does something against us we always have a choice if to forgive them or if to continue to hold a grudge against them, until time has passed or we have had our revenge.

 There is no doubt that some people find it easier to forgive than others.
-Our ability to leave the past behind and move on is really important for the well-being of our bodies, our thoughts and our emotions – as well as our relationships.
+Our ability to leave the past behind and move on is really important for the well-being of our body, our thoughts and our emotions – as well as our relationships.

 Unforgiveness can be a bit like an addiction as people often don’t realise that they suffer from it, it cripples and destroys their lives and the lives of those around them.
-People often want to hold on to the hurt they have experienced so as to not let off the person who has wronged them.
+People often want to hold on to the hurt they have experienced because they think that if they don’t they are letting the person who wronged them get away with it.

 Do you want to let go?
 Or do you want to hold on?

 The Bible tells us that it is important that we forgive people – important for us physically, emotionally and spiritually.

-We need to understand that all of us make mistakes, all of us make unwise choices and all of us are capable of doing something hurtful to someone else.
+We need to remember that all of us make mistakes, all of us make unwise choices and all of us are capable of doing something hurtful to someone else.
 The more we can understand the person and sympathise with their weaknesses the more we will find it easier to begin the forgiveness process.

-If you find it to hard to even want to forgive someone then if you won’t do it for their benefit, do it for your benefit!
+If you find it too hard to even want to forgive someone then if you won’t do it for their benefit, do it for your own benefit!
 Try to remember that unforgiveness often hurts you emotionally, physically and spiritually more than it hurts the other person!

 There are some situations when it is not safe or a good idea to continue to spend time with someone even though you have forgiven them – maybe they are abusive or a danger to you and those around you.